 St. John’s University complies with New York City Human Rights law that prohibits discrimination in employment based on pregnancy, childbirth or a related medical condition.
 The University further complies with all applicable federal and state laws that prohibit discrimination in employment.
 The University will work with student workers who seek reasonable accommodation to perform functions of their job where they need assistance due to pregnancy or recovery from childbirth.
 Some examples of accommodations may include bathroom or other breaks, assistance with manual tasks, unpaid medical leave and changes to the work environment.

 Supervisors are not authorized to make decisions regarding requests for accommodation.
-Student workers or supervisors who need assistance in securing accommodations should contact a member of the Human Resources Services team at (718) 990-1502.
+Student workers or supervisors who need assistance in securing accommodations should contact a member of the Human Resources Services team at (718) 990-1865, press 7.
 Published information about Pregnancy and Employment Rights (PDF) is posted on our website for your review.